Lizerdio/Classifiers/README.md

 This is a small project exploring different hyperparameters for classifiers.

-Classifiers used in this project and their parameter /n
+Classifiers used in this project and their parameter <br />
 -Logistic: C
 -KNN: K (number of neighbors)
 -SVM: gamma